Jeep Compass Insurance Rates

 | Wyoming | $1,078 | -$130 | -10.8% |

-Opting for high physical damage deductibles could save up to $400 each year, whereas increasing liability limits will cost you more.
-Changing from a 50/100 bodily injury protection limit to a 250/500 limit will cost as much as $411 more each year.
+Opting for high physical damage deductibles can save as much as $400 annually, while increasing your policy's liability limits will push rates upward.
+Switching from a 50/100 bodily injury protection limit to a 250/500 limit will raise rates by up to $411 extra every year.
 View Rates by Deductible or Liability Limit

 Insurance Rates by Trim Level and Model Year